jarni66/t-shirt_market_analysis/README.md

 # Goals and Objective
   * Goal
-    - Provide price range and expected product sold of t-shir.
+    - Provide price range and expected product sold of t-shirt.
   * Objective
     - Scrape data of t-shirt in tokopedia ecommerce.
     - Cleaning and analyze data.